Scan configuration details

 , and 206

 .
-Like with happy path requests, defining multiple unhappy path scenarios lets you ensure that all your combinations (for example, HTTP 400
+Like with happy path tests, defining multiple unhappy path tests for different error codes lets you ensure that all your combinations (for example, HTTP 400

 , 404